 Over the years, the star grew up with super spicy and fatty cuisine in his hometown.
 Of course, there were bound to be weight issues.
 Though, to curb his weight, the producer tried a myriad of options like bee stings, surgeries, liquid fasts, going as far as using the urine of pregnant women.
-But the American bassist finally found himself succeed with a splendid 220 pounds weight loss.
+But the American bassist finally found himself succeeding with a splendid 220 pounds weight loss.

 Randy Jackson Struggled with Type 2 Diabetes and Obesity